 A number of states also allow winners to claim their money through a trust fund or limited liability company, where a ‘lottery lawyer’ would come forward on your behalf, thus maintaining your anonymity.
 Of course, some winners embrace the publicity as it can help with business opportunities or charitable causes, and can take away the stress of having to live with such a big secret.

 Once the news has sunk in, you have received your money and considered the issue of publicity, you can start to enjoy your winnings.
 You should consult a financial expert for advice but it is up to you how to use your money, now that you are richer than some celebrities.
-The minimum Powerball jackpot is $20 million (*During the Coronavirus pandemic, the starting jackpot may be lower than this), the same amount that Beyoncé once reportedly spent on a private jet for Jay-Z, so you could buy something similarly extravagant, move into the house of your dreams or travel the world in style, all while providing financial security for life for you and your loves ones.
+The minimum Powerball jackpot is $20 million (*Due to the Coronavirus pandemic, the starting jackpot may be lower than this), the same amount that Beyoncé once reportedly spent on a private jet for Jay-Z, so you could buy something similarly extravagant, move into the house of your dreams or travel the world in style, all while providing financial security for life for you and your loves ones.